atoti/atoti/CONTRIBUTING.md

 ## Formatting, testing, rendering, and upgrading notebooks

 A Makefile is a type of script used by the [make](https://www.gnu.org/software/make/) utility to automate repetitive tasks.
-This repository uses the following [Makefile](Makefile) to automate common tasks when working with notebooks:
+This repository uses the following [Makefile](Makefile) to automate common tasks when working with the Atoti notebooks:

 * Format code in notebooks using the [ruff formatter](https://docs.astral.sh/ruff/formatter/).